awye765/bullseye/README.md

 - [X] As a User I am able to move a bull's eye on a UI slider to guess the location of the Target on the slider (a "**Guess**").

-- [X] As a User I am able to touch a "Hit Me" button to display a pop-up explaining how close the Guess was to the Target.
+- [X] As a User I am able to touch a "**Hit Me**" button to display a pop-up explaining how close the Guess was to the Target.

 - [X] As a User I am shown the current round, which should increase after each round.